Davis-L-Brown/GreenHouse/UI/README.md

 good example of frontend structure: https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure
-  - inspect elements and sorces to see how everything is stored
+  - inspect elements and sources to see how everything is stored

 Directory structure: